Saturday and Sunday | 11am–4:30pm | Free with General Admission

 Inspired by the works on paper of artist Robert Warner (1956–2023) preserved within the collections of the Seaport Museum, the December family activity invites people of all ages to create seasonal collages of their very own.

-This family activity is free with Pay What You Wish General Admission and will be offered from November 30 through December 26.
-No additional registration required.
-Stop by anytime from 11am–4:30pm to participate in this enjoyable experience.
+This family activity will be offered from November 30 through December 29.
 Access to 207 Water Street includes walking up and down a few stairs.

 South Street Seaport Museum